 SOMERSET, KY – The epic story of the 2020 election is easy to frame.
 Restraint vs. belligerence.
 Decency vs. desolation.
 Competence vs. laziness.
 Truth vs. lies.

 Joe Biden won because the majority of voters chose the former over the latter.
 His victory was a rebuke of all Trump’s ruinous political tendencies and sadistic personal behavior.
 Other prominent figures, among them Kamala Harris, also represented the values most Americans hold for qualified and sympathetic leaders.

 Still, in the not terribly distant future data analysts assessing the various metrics and trends that led to Biden’s victory will lay a clear path to LeBron James, who celebrated his 36th birthday yesterday.
 Though he’s spent all of his adult life as the center of attention in every room, stage, studio, and arena he’s ever entered, James climbed to new heights of visibility and historic significance in 2020.
 America changed for the better.
 LeBron James played an important role in making that happen.

 Here is why.
-James was an influential voice in introducing another element that framed the election: Love vs. hate.
+James was an influential voice in introducing another element that framed the election: respect vs. deceit.